Father Francis Gallagher

 Summary of Sexual Abuse Allegations against Father Francis Gallagher:

-Father Francis Gallagher was arrested in December 1989 in Sea Isle City, New Jersey, for soliciting sex with two young men, ages 18 and 20.
+Father Francis Gallagher was ordained a priest in 1973 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in December 1989, he was arrested in Sea Isle City, New Jersey, for soliciting sex with two young men, ages 18 and 20.
 When he was sent for inpatient treatment following his arrest, he admitted to sexually abusing two adolescent brothers.
 Yet he was returned to ministry when a team of treatment professionals at St. John Vianney, a notorious treatment facility for pedophile priests owned by the Archdiocese of Philadelphia, said he was not a danger to minors.
 The handling of his case was examined in greater detail by the 2005 grand jury.

 The New Jersey arrest occurred less than three months after Gallagher began teaching at Cardinal Dougherty High School, and two weeks after he abruptly resigned that position.
 The Archdiocese of Philadelphia learned of the arrest a week later when a news reporter called for comment.
 Gallagher told them nothing.